gdm413229/swwmgz_m/ExtendedLore.md

   between universes.
 The second contact with the Anarukon happens, this time all going peacefully.
 Saya Miyamoto meets Xanai Kirin, their marriage brings forth an alliance between the humans and the Anarukon.
+- 2174: The prophecy of Mr. BIG SHOT comes true as the "Great Face In The Sky" reveals itself.
+It is defeated by a single man, one John A. Bortson III.
+- 2175: Reginald E. Griggs Jr. is executed by lethal injection.
+His last words:
+  "those brats deserved it, they didn't know how to use a fucking chair lol".
 - 2181: An old man, who later reveals himself as Manakei, contacts Akari Labs with a request to be transported to Hell.
 After reaching the royal throne (or what was left of it), he pushes away the rotten corpse of the former prince